ibz0q/ps2mqtt/README.md

 ## Setup

 /Client.ps1 should be run as a background job, I have created Utilities/Run-Client.bat to run this file and keep it running in case of failure.
 It also captures console output and writes it as a log file ../Log.txt.
+Use the Client.psd1 file to configure this application, I have tried to expose everything I find useful.

 I've included an export of my scheduled task Utilities/ps2mqtt.xml to give you an idea how I have it setup to run automatically on start up.